Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 The short answer is no. KPA purchases goods and services from many vendors; however, we do not consider unsolicited sales calls or emails.

-When you use our online matching form, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.
+When you use our auto-match page, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.

 After you have completed a consultation with the lawyer that you were matched with, you might decide to proceed with that lawyer, or request a different lawyer, or proceed at a different law firm altogether.
 Regardless of your choice, our employees are expected not to put any undue pressure on clients regarding their choice of lawyer.